ARM-DOE/pyart/examples/io/README.txt

 Input/Output Examples
 --------------------------

-Reading/writing a vareity of radar data using Py-ART.
+Reading/writing a variety of radar data using Py-ART.